PatrickRose/bot-heard-round-the-pyverse/README.md

-# Running Hot bot
+# Bot Heard Round The Universe

-This is the code for the bot used for Running Hot online version.
+This is the code for the bot used for The Shot Heard Round The Universe

 To run: